torvalds/linux/Documentation/core-api/xarray.rst

 advanced API is only available to modules with a GPL-compatible license.

 The advanced API is based around the xa_state.
 This is an opaque data structure which you declare on the stack using the XA_STATE() macro.
 This macro initialises the xa_state ready to start walking around the XArray.
 It is used as a cursor to maintain the position in the XArray and let you compose various operations together without having to restart from the top every time.
+The contents of the xa_state are protected by the rcu_read_lock() or the xas_lock().
+If you need to drop whichever of those locks is protecting your state and tree, you must call xas_pause() so that future calls do not rely on the parts of the state which were left unprotected.

 The xa_state is also used to store errors.
 You can call xas_error() to retrieve the error.
 All operations check whether